Azure-Samples/blockchain/blockchain-workbench/iot-integration-samples/ConfigureIoTDemo.md

 The only properties leveraged from the payload are the deviceId, temperature, and humidity.
 You can have your clients (real or simulated) deliver the same schema or deliver a different schema that includes these values.
-For the latter, past that schema in the “Parse JSON” action the Logic App that will be created later in this sample.
+For the latter, paste that schema in the “Parse JSON” action the Logic App that will be created later in this sample.

 Note – in a future version of this sample, it will be adapted to IoT Hub’s